cobaltians/plugins/Webservices/README.md

-## pausing and resuming

-You can pause all currently pending WS call with this :

-    cobalt.ws.pause()
-    //or specifying specific call ids
-    cobalt.ws.pause([43,45,46])

-When pausing, all following calls will be stacked as long as no **resume()** or **clearPausedCalls()** method is called

-This is what is sent underneath to the native plugin

-    { type : "plugin", name : "webservices", action : "pause", data : { call_ids : [43,44,45]} }

-You can resume all previously paused calls, and restart aborted ones with this :

-    cobalt.ws.resume()
-    //or specifying specific call ids
-    cobalt.ws.resume([43,45,46])
-    //you can even send on object to modify stacked calls with specified parameters cobalt.ws.resume([43,44],{ headers : {'Authorization':'myNewToken'}, params : { user_id : 42 }})

-You can't resume WS calls that succeeded.

-This is what is sent underneath to the native plugin

-    { type : "plugin", name : "webservices", action : "resume", data : { call_ids : [43,44,45]} }

-If you want to clear all this paused calls you can call this

-    cobalt.ws.clearPausedCalls()

-This is what is sent underneath to the native plugin

-    { type : "plugin", name : "webservices", action : "clearPausedCalls"}

-## clearing cache

-If you want to clear storage cache you can call this

-    cobalt.ws.clearStorage()

-This is what is sent underneath to the native plugin

-    { type : "plugin", name : "webservices", action : "clearStorage"}

 ##getting the cache result only :

 User can also get the result form cache without calling server again like this :